A NOTE ON THE TERM BELIEF

 Referencing this article

-The content of this article can change, and so referencing of it should state the date of reading.
+The content of this article can change, and so referencing of it should include the date of reading.
 Also, you can save the current version in the Internet Archive and then link to the archived copy.
-Past snapshots of this page are available in the Internet Archive here.

 This article was first published 10 January 2023.
+Past versions are available in the Internet Archive here.